 - Nonspendable: This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact.
-Management has classified prepaid expenditures as being nonspendable as this item is not expected to be converted to cash. - Restricted: This classification includes amounts for which constraints have been placed on the use of resources are either: - o Externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments; or - o Imposed by law through constitutional provisions or enabling legislation.
+Management has classified prepaid expenditures as being nonspendable as this item is not expected to be converted to cash. - Restricted: This classification includes amounts for which constraints have been placed on the use of resources are either: - Externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments; or - Imposed by law through constitutional provisions or enabling legislation.

-The Council has a restricted fund balance of \$72,576 as of June 30, 2022, which represents the contributors' restriction of resources to be used for utility assistance in the amount of \$4,944, excess Title III B funds in the amount of \$40,908, and excess Title III E funds in the amount of \$26,724.
+The Council has a restricted fund balance of \$20,122 as of June 30, 2023, which represents the contributors' restriction of resources to be used for utility assistance in the amount of \$5,200 and excess Title III B funds in the amount of \$14,922.